 You can consent to the Board’s decision, or you can request a hearing if you disagree.
 Your hearing will be before an Administrative Law Judge, who makes a recommendation to the Board; however, the Board will make the final decision.
 If you disagree with the outcome, you are able to request a rehearing within 30 days of the Board’s decision.

 It should be noted that if you have applied to be a nurse, and you get charged with a certain crime, you must notify the Board within 10 working days of the charges.
 These crimes include any felony or the following categories of misdemeanors: assault, theft, abuse, neglect, exploitation of a child or vulnerable adult, sexual offenses, drug or alcohol offenses, arson, animal abuse and cruelty, and any offense related to this list of offenses.

-Also visit our free expungement and record clearing information page and take our free online eligibility test to see what types of record clearing you are eligible for.
+Take our free online eligibility test or call us at (877) 573-7273 to see what types of record clearing you are eligible for.

 To see if your charges fall within one of these categories, see http://www.azbn.gov/ReportingCriminalCharges.aspx.